joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 That is, 349 took three iterations to arrive at a palindrome.

-Mathemeticians theorize that some numbers never produce a palindrome through this repetition of reversal and addition.
+Mathematicians theorize that some numbers never produce a palindrome through this repetition of reversal and addition.
 Numbers with this property are called Lychrel numbers.
 The vast majority of numbers that eventually become a palindrome take less than 50 iterations of reversal and addition to do so.
 For this problem, I determined how many numbers under 10000 are Lychrel numbers.
 This calculation assumed that a number is a Lychrel number if it doesn't become a palindrome within 50 iterations.

 I began by creating functions to sum a number and its reverse.
 ```Python3